 Read Ezra 1

-The Word of the Lord in Ezra 1:1 referred to prophecy given about 150 years earlier in Jeremiah 29:10: Thus saith the Lord, That after seventy years be accomplished at Babylon I will visit you, and perform My good Word toward you, in causing you to return to this place.
+The Word of the Lord refers to the fulfillment of God's prophecy through the words of Jeremiah: For thus saith the Lord, That after seventy years be accomplished at Babylon I will visit you, and perform my good word toward you, in causing you to return to this place (Jer.
+29:10).

 Thought for Today: